 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of financial statements, whether due to error or fraud.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting principles used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall financial statement presentation.

-We believe that our audit provides a reasonable basis for our opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

 Opinion